dil2743/Genric_JoyStick_ROS-game_pad/readme.txt

 Supported Hardware
 This node should work with any joystick that is supported by Linux.

-API Stability
-The ROS API of this node should be considered stable.

-Official Documentation

 Nodes
 joy_node.py
 The joy_node provides a generic Linux joystick node.